(888) 815-0802Sign In

 Optimizing Inbound Sales Calls

-For years, pundits have predicted the death of not only the email, but also the phone call.
-But in fact, leads that pick up their phones to call a business are often the most valuable leads.
+For years, pundits have predicted the death of not only the email but also the phone call.
+However, in fact, leads who pick up their phones to call a business are often the most valuable leads.
 According to a BIA Kelsey report, 66.4% of companies surveyed report calls as a high-quality lead source—higher than any other lead source.
+So, how can companies transform more of these inbound callers into customers?
+Optimizing inbound sales calls should begin with efforts from the marketing team.
+Some ways that marketers at top companies are optimizing inbound calls include:

 • Tracking, recording and measuring all inbound calls